How to Safely Wash a Sweater

 result of fiber agitation in the washing machine, which can cause them to break).

-To prevent this, wash a sweater in an extra-large mesh bag.
+To prevent this, wash in an extra-large mesh bag.
 If

 hand-washing, remove excess water by rolling in a towel.
 Don't wring -